-The balance presented as advance to City of Grand Haven includes \$1,037,151 expended by the Board on equipment and system components to produce and provide heat to the City of Grand Haven's downtown snow melt system.
-The terms for the repayment of this balance are currently being formalized.
+The balance of \$622,481 was advanced to City of Grand Haven for equipment and system components to produce and provide heat to the City of Grand Haven's downtown snow melt system.
+The amount is being paid by the City as a percentage of billings.